narutaro/ggc/readme.md

 ## Development

-This tool is built with [bashly](https://bashly.dannyb.co/), a bash CLI framework.
-See the bashly documentation for detailed development information.
+This tool is built with [Bashly](https://bashly.dannyb.co/), a bash CLI framework.
+See the Bashly documentation for detailed development information.

 ### Build